erp12/pyshgp/docs/html/_sources/contributing.rst.txt

 The GitHub repository's master branch is always kept in sync with what is available on PyPi.

-In anticipation of a new release, a "pre-version" branch will be created with the naming convention "v##-pre" where "##" is the anticipated version.
+In anticipation of a new release, a "dev-version" branch will be created with the naming convention "v##.dev" where "##" is the anticipated version.

 As feature branches (and forks) are opened to address issues, they will be reviewed via PR and merged into the "pre-version" branch.